benzen/api-docs/README.md

 These are manually created docs that will be merged over the [generated docs] to create all the information for a symbol's doc page.

+Please see the __[api-docs-report]__ for file format details and progress.

 To help __validate__ the large amount of docs we have, we are implementing a cljsdoc file parser and validator that will run via travis-ci.

-Please see the __[api-docs-report]__ for file format details and progress.

-To run the tests:
+To run the tests locally:

 ```
 lein test